kolliparap/dsiplusoutcomes/roadmap/week08/readme.md

 ### Reach out to 3 data professionals to set up 1:1 information meetings or phone calls to learn more about their role/company

 - Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.

-There is nothing to submit in Github this week.

 ## Local Market Presentations